-During the following three years and despite of the pandemic, Cultura Tres would go deep in the making of the album “Camino de Brujos” (Trail of Witches), an album that explores new and old musical textures;
+During the following three years and despite of the pandemic, Cultura Tres went deep in the making of the album “Camino de Brujos” (Trail of Witches), an album that explores new and old musical textures;

 The power of thrash-metal with the eeriness of sludge and the melancholic feel of classic rock, all through the scope of organic and realistic recordings, evoking the way heavy rock sounded before “over producing” became a thing.

-“Camino de Brujos” will be released on April 7th through Outono / Universal Music Group in the Americas and in the rest of the world through AJM / Bloodblast.
+“Camino de Brujos” was released on April 7th through Outono / Universal Music Group in the Americas and in the rest of the world through AJM / Bloodblast.

 The record has been praised by the media for its darkness, heaviness and beauty.
 Listen for yourself and let the music lure you into the new sound of South American metal, you won’t be disappointed.